-Australia's wildfire catastrophe isn't the "new normal".
+Australia's wildfire catastrophe isn't the "new normal."
 It's much worse than that.

 One of the most prominent scientists studying climate change is Michael Mann, a climatologist and atmospheric science professor at Penn State University who has been a leader in explaining the contribution that human behavior has made in creating and exacerbating the climate crisis.
 He was one of the scientists who created the hockey stick graph, a popular visualization of mean global temperatures of the past several centuries, showing a sudden jump starting in the 20th century.

 During his sabbatical year, Mann decided to visit Australia to study the effects of climate change on the scene of bleaching coral reefs and extreme weather events.
-He didn’t plan for his visit to coincide with the catastrophic wildfires, but he’s now found himself at what he calls “the front lines”.
+He didn’t plan for his visit to coincide with the catastrophic wildfires, but he’s now found himself at what he calls “the front lines.”

 “There is no precedent for the scale and speed at which these brushfires are spreading,” Mann tells the Mother Jones Podcast.
 “It’s almost like we’re being given a vision for our future if we don’t act on climate.”